FelipeLCavalcante/GSE_Sleipner_Case_Study/README.md

 ## Repository Contents

-This repository contains a link to files in SGE-Y. The files are stored in a public folder at https://drive.google.com/drive/folders/1aMspoNRo3P7fWS0vq47l9azuBc2lfu0U?usp=sharing
+This repository contains a link to files in SEG-Y. The files are stored in a public folder at https://drive.google.com/drive/folders/1aMspoNRo3P7fWS0vq47l9azuBc2lfu0U?usp=sharing

 ## Technical Specifications